srjit/sales-time-series-analysis/docs/README.md

 ### Design Process
 ---

-After reviewing the tasks and from our group discussions, we came to the conclusions that there would be two primary purposes the visualizations we build.
+<p align="justify"> After reviewing the task analysis and from our group discussions, we came to the conclusions that there would be two primary purposes the visualizations we build.
 The first would be to “present” - the predictions of the model and derive insights from them.
 These would be the primary output of the time series forecasting application.
-The secondary purpose would be “discover” - to ensure the quality of models.
+The secondary purpose would be “discover” - to ensure the quality of models. </p>

 #### Consumers of our visualizations